Skip to content

 Package Definition

-For this initial deployment, we’ll use a simple and illustrative example: a tiny web application called podinfo.
+For this initial deployment, we will use a simple example: a lightweight web application called podinfo.

 A Package in KuboCD is defined using a YAML manifest.
 Below is an example that wraps the podinfo application: